jqlang/jq/docs/content/manual/manual.md

 * `-L directory`:

-  Prepend `directory` to the search list for modules.
+  Prepend `directory` to the [search path for modules](#search-path).
-  If this option is used then no builtin search list is used.
+  If this option is used then no builtin search path is used.
-  See the [modules section](#modules) for details.

 * `--exit-status` / `-e`:

-  Sets the exit status of jq to 0 if the last output value was neither `false` nor `null`, 1 if the last output value was either `false` or `null`, or 4 if no valid result was ever produced.
-Normally jq exits with 2 if there was any usage problem or system error, 3 if there was a jq program compile error, or 0 if the jq program ran.
+  Sets the exit status of jq to
+  0 if the last output value was neither `false` nor `null`, 1 if the last output value was either `false` or `null`, or 4 if no valid result was ever produced.
+  Normally jq exits with
+  2 if there was any usage problem or system error,
+  3 if there was a jq program compile error, or
+  0 if the jq program ran.

-  Another way to set the exit status is with the `halt_error` builtin function.
+  You can also set the exit status with the [`halt_error`](#halt-error) function.

 * `--version` / `-V`: